College Admissions is Claiming Work Time. Here's How to Get It Back

 It's the reason college advisors (people who can authoritatively answer admissions questions because they've worked as admissions officers themselves) have shown up on parents' radars.
 In a process without control, people are hungry for help.
 It's true, employees might find those services themselves.
 But think of the benefits if you provide it for them:

 Parenting doesn't stop when child care does.
-But for many employees, it might as well since benefits often don't extend to parents with older children.
+But for many employees, it might feel like it does since benefits often don't extend to parents with older children.
 That's a big miss since those are your valuable mid-career employees.
 "It's the coolest thing for individuals like myself who have older kids to see their employers not just work on maternity, paternity and adoption benefits," one mom told Working Mother about her company's provision of college advice.
 "When I see my employer committed to following you as you age, it makes me feel more committed to the company."

 Think money problems steal time?
 Try DIY college admissions.
 One mom called it "like being pregnant for two years."
 She was thrilled to have help for her third offspring.
 "My child's college applications are a full-time job," she told us, "And I already have one."